 A ship which has a refusal of access order (“banned”) on the Paris MoU list is passing the MRS of a MS. The MS, even if the ship is not calling at one of its ports, should send an incident report type “Banned Ship”.
 If the destination is known, and the ship will proceed within the areas of responsibility of other Member States, this Incident Report should also be distributed along the planned route of the ship.

 Once the refusal of access order has been lifted, this information should be exchanged through SSN.

-Example 2: Ship subject of a report or notification by a Member State in accordance with Annex I-1 to Council Directive 95/21/EC of 19 June 1995 on port State Control of shipping
+The interface between SSN and the THETIS inspection database for port State control will be upgraded to allow the communication of waste notifications, exemptions and incident reports to THETIS.
+Example 2: Ship subject of a report or notification by a Member State in accordance with Directive 2009/16 as amended, Article 16 and Annex VIII – 2 on port State Control of shipping

 A ship is required to correct certain deficiencies within a period of time.
-This information should be distributed along the planned route of the vessel, if known9.
+This information should be distributed along the planned route of the vessel, if known.

-Ships failed to notify, or do not have, insurance certificates or financial guarantees (Article 16.1(d) of Directive 2002/59/EC) – Incident type INSURANCE FAILURE
+Ships failed to notify, or do not have, insurance certificates or financial guarantees (Article 16.1(d) of the VTMIS Directive) – Incident type INSURANCE FAILURE

 Directive 2009/20/EC (on the insurance of ship owners for maritime claims) lays down the rules applicable to certain aspects of the obligation on ship owners as regards their insurance for maritime claims.
 It applies to ships of 300 gross tonnage or more and the relevant provisions shall apply from 1 January 2012.